Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Chiefs stats and trends

-- The Chiefs have been favored by 7 points or more 12 times this season and are 8-4 ATS in those contests.

-- Kansas City's games this year have gone over the point total 11 times in 19 opportunities (57.9%).
+- Kansas City's games this year have gone over the point total in 57.9% of its opportunities (11 times in 19 games with a set point total).

-- Kansas City is 8-5 against the spread and 8-3 overall this season when the team notches more than 22.1 points.
+- When Kansas City puts up more than 22.1 points, it is 8-5 against the spread and 8-3 overall.

 - The Chiefs have turned the ball over four more times (25 total) than the Bengals have forced a turnover (21) this season.